yasfeh12/improved-accessibility/README.md

 Community Impact Guidelines were inspired by Mozilla's code of conduct enforcement ladder.

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+to test or improve the project please download directly from github : https://github.com/yasfeh12/improved-accessibility any feedback is appriciated at Yaseenfehad@gmail.com